kjacks89/pj01/README.md

 ##Description

-This is a simple concurrent web server implementing the HTTP/1.1 protocol and uses the low-level socket networking interface.
+This is a simple concurrent web server implementing the HTTP/1.1 protocol and uses the Python module socket, which is a low-level networking interface.

 ##Instructions for grader